Create OpenID Connect app integrations

 1. Go to the Sign On tab and scroll down to the OpenID Connect ID Token section.

-For more information about Group claims for Single Sign-On, see Customize tokens returned from Okta.
+For more information about group claims for SSO, see Customize tokens returned from Okta.

-You can configure a percentage rate limit capacity for individual OAuth 2.0 applications.
-By default, all new applications consume 50% of every API's rate limits.
+You can configure a rate limit for individual OAuth 2.0 apps.
+By default, all new apps consume 50% of every API's rate limits.

 1. In the Application rate limits tab, click Edit.